Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 ## Diversity and Redundancy

 * Geographical - for natural disasters and terrorist attacks
-* Jurisdictional - to resist the incumbant governments - they are the ultimate server operators
+* Jurisdictional - to resist the incumbent governments - they are the ultimate server operators
-* Moral - so all compases are represented in the network, and no grou can impose hegemony
+* Moral - so all compasses are represented in the network, and no group can impose hegemony
 * Of compute hardware - incase some is bugged or backdoored or prohibitively expensive

 Notes:

 Web2 gets a lot of this right.
-At least they are good at the first two and preventing accidental data loss etc. There is a lot to be kept from web 2.
+At least they are good at the first two and preventing accidental data loss etc.
+There is a lot to be kept from web 2.
+Some digital services, or subsystems of digital services may never even need web3 upgrades.

-But indeed there is also some to be thrwon out or improved.
+But indeed there is also some to be thrown out or improved.

 ---v